divaibhav/basicexceptionhandling/README.md

 ```

 kindly handle java.util.InputMismatchException, ArithmeticException and DenominatorIsZeroException.
-DenominatorIsZeroException is thrown when input2 is 0.
+DenominatorIsZeroException is thrown when input2 is 0 and will print a message "Input2 can not be zero".